codsen/codsen/packages/detergent/readme.md

 | `res`               | String            | The cleaned string |
 | }                   |                   |

+Function `det` returns a plain object.
+You retrieve the result from its key `res`.

 **[⬆ back to top](#)**

 ## Example

-Simple encoding using default settings:
+The simplest possible operation - encoding using default settings:

 ```js
 const { det } = require("detergent");